peteretelej/tree/README.md

 git push origin v1.2.3
 ```

-GitHub Actions will build and publish the release.
-Visit the [Releases page](https://github.com/peteretelej/tree/releases) to generate automated release notes for the release.
+GitHub Actions will automatically build binaries and publish to GitHub releases and crates.io.

 </details>